-Cultural Representation and Appropriation PolicyUpdated 6 months ago
+Cultural Representation and Appropriation PolicyUpdated a year ago

 SHERPANI LLC commits to:

 - Internally promote awareness of cultural appropriation and why it is harmful.

 - Establish a process for identifying, reporting, and addressing incidents of cultural awareness at SHERPANI LLC.

 - Address staff or contractors who exhibit patterns of harmful expression and/or a failure to follow reporting procedures through education, policy, canceling contracts, and/or terminating employment.

 SHERPANI LLC expects employees and contractors to:

 - Educate themselves about cultural expression and cultural appropriation.